Xinkai-Liu/Demo-Real-time-Intent-aware-Semantic-Multicast/README.md

 # Demo: Real-time-Generative-Multicasting-with-On-Device-Intent-aware-Semantic-Decomposition
-This is the real-time video result for this demo.
+This is the real-time video demo for this project.